khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/intros/crypto/index.md

 description: The Introduction to Cryptocurrency explains how to use the Cryptocurrency and provides a brief description of its sub-menus
 ---

-The Crypto module wraps the functions of the OpenBB Terminal menu.
+The Crypto module wraps the functions of the Finance Analysis menu.
 This allows web applications and dashboards to be built quickly on top of the existing infrastructure.
-Navigating the functions is similar to operating the OpenBB Terminal.
+Navigating the functions is similar to operating the Finance Analysis.

 ## How to Use